Paul J. H. Schoemaker

-Paul J. H. Schoemaker, Ph.D. (born 1949) is an academic, author, and an expert in the fields of strategic management and decision making.
+Paul J. H. Schoemaker (born 1949) is an academic, author, and an expert in the fields of strategic management and decision making.

 He is listed among the most highly cited scholars globally (top 1%) as measured by academic publications in leading journals of business and economics.

 Schoemaker was the founder and executive chairman of a consulting and training firm specializing in strategic management, Decision Strategies International and also the chairman of two family companies (Public Salt Inc in Ohio and Vaessen-Schoemaker BV in the Netherlands).
 He also served on the board of the Decision Education Foundation, a philanthropic organization aimed at improving the decision making and judgment skills of adolescents, in associations with high schools around United States.

 He currently lives in on the East Coast of USA with his wife, Joyce; they have two children.

 Early life and education

 He was born and raised in the Netherlands, and he started his studies in physics and mathematics at the University of Groningen, Netherlands.
 He graduated magna cum laude from the University of Notre Dame with a B.S. in physics in 1972.
 Later, he received an M.B.A. in Finance, an M.A. in Management and a Ph.D. in Decision Sciences, all three degrees from the Wharton School at the University of Pennsylvania.